miwipe/metaDMG_installation/README.md

-# metaDMG Installation and run commands
+# Installing metaDMG v0.38.0 and typical run commands
-This installs a previous version of metaDMG that are compatible with the python GUI dashboard.
-A new and updated version will soon be released.
+This installs a version of metaDMG that are compatible with the python GUI dashboard.
+We are working on a new, improved version which hopefully will be released soon.

 # Installing metaDMG using conda and pip